What are the day to day operations of this route?

 The current owner services this route using a 2006 E350 Ford Truck (194,000 miles) that is included with the purchase.
 Estimated value is $5,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.
+If you are considering purchasing, leasing or financing a vehicle you can review additional information here.

 What is the Gross vs the Net income?

 The gross income for the route is $68,900 per year, minus your above mentioned expenses of $11,752 gives you an estimated $57,148 in net income or cash flow yearly.